 The process of brand identity creation has been around since ancient times, when livestock owners would heat-stamp symbols on cattle and 'brand' them to separate them from cattle owned by other people.
 That's where the term 'branding' comes from.
 These symbols and marks are also the earliest instances of logo design.

 Over time you had kings marching with their flags and banners - branding and visual identity that would help their armies stand out on the battlefield.
 The battle continues to the present day and you have iconic symbols such as the Apple logo and the Mercedes 3-pointed star creating visual brands for companies worldwide.

 But brand identity is not just your logo.
 It is the sum of all elements - visual, phonetic and experiential - that give form and character to your business or brand.

-So how do you go about crafting a brand identity for your (soon-to-be) global brand?
+So how do you go about crafting a brand identity for your (soon-to-be) global marketplace or web brand?

 Brand identity, also referred to as 'corporate identity' or 'visual identity', has several elements.
 It starts with naming your brand.

 Naming is the most crucial part of the brand identity design exercise.
 Your logos, brand colors, website design and print media design may change over time, but your name is something that you will probably be stuck with for a long, long time.
 So choose it wisely.
 Your business may change and evolve into something different over time.
 Select a name that can endure all these changes and developments and still be relevant.

 'Kate's Wedding Store' is great cause it uses the word 'wedding'.
 This helps you establish yourself in the niche wedding market and helps your business come up for 'wedding' searches on Google.
 But if you want to diversify into casual wear or sportswear or yoga accessories at some point of time then you should go in for a more general name, like 'Kate's Apparel' from day one.
 Once people, search engines and business directories start associating you with weddings it will be difficult breaking into other areas of the fashion trade.